 Frost-Barber CEO, Doug Jehle, a member of the Libraries Dean’s Advisory Council, helped the Libraries secure an in-kind furniture grant through Steelcase Furniture Company substantially reducing the cost of the furniture upgrades in Middleton Library.

-“Sometimes I have to walk around the new area a few times to find an empty space to sit at, because students use it so much,” said Camryn Curtis, a Mass Communication junior.
+“Sometimes I have to walk around the new area a few times to find an empty space to sit, because students use it so much,” said Camryn Curtis, a Mass Communication junior.
 The area stays occupied from morning to night every weekday, with students especially utilizing the private study pods.

 “It’s a nice, comfortable place to study away from home, especially since there are outlets and whiteboards available,” said Communication Studies sophomore Carly Burns.
 Students have also said they were impressed with how colorful and stylish the new furniture is.